dh-notes/pandoc-workflow/pandoctut.md

 Markdown conventions come in several "flavors" designed for use in particular contexts, such as blogs, wikis, or code repositories.
 Pandoc is one such flavor of Markdown, geared for academic use.
 Its conventions are described one the "Pandoc's Markdown" page on John MacFarlane's website.^[<http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html>]

 Let's now create a simple document in Markdown.
 Open a plain-text editor of your choice and begin typing.
 The markdown document begins with a title block that should look like this:^[Search for "pandoc YAML block" for an alternative and more powerful way to format the title block.
-Using the YAML title block will allow you to specify the bibliography in the header, rather than through the command line.
-See Case 2 footnotes for more examples.]
+Using the YAML title block will allow you to specify the bibliography in the header, rather than through the command line.]

 ```
 % Plain Text Workflow